 Siracusa hosts the Roman Amphitheatre, the Teatro Greco, where plays and other activities take place during summertime.

-Terracotta art crafts, Roman art crafts, Old Testament scenes curved into white marble are exhibited in the Museo Archeologico Paolo Rosi.
+Terracotta art crafts, Roman art crafts, Old Testament scenes carved into white marble are exhibited in the Museo Archeologico Paolo Rosi.

 The city is also notable for being the birthplace of the prominent Greek mathematician and engineer Archimedes.

 Taormina is a hilltop town with fantastic views of Etna and the Mediterranean Sea.
 Taormina is elegant, impressive, so different…

 A popular destination, and very loved resort chosen not only by today’s travellers but also by famous actors, writers, poets and the European aristocracy since the 18th century who visited the area to enrich their culture.

 Strolling in Taormina’s streets and alleys you will relax enjoying the postcard-like scenery.
 Coloured pots of flowers spread in the stairways and tiny alleys going up or down from Corso Umberto make a special statement.
 The beautiful piazzas are full of cafes, restaurants and shops and the streets are full of life all day long.

 For the seekers of the town’s buzz then the best option for a stay would be Hotel Metropole.
 So centrally located on Corso Umberto and with absolutely magnificent views and great service we doubt it you will regret it if you decide to stay there.

 The main archaeological attraction of the town is Teatro Greco where the Greeks paired the views of Etna and the bay of Giardini di Naxos.
 Purely fantastic.
 A scenic location!